ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The "authorizations" array in the challenge SHOULD reflect all authorizations that the CA takes into account in deciding to issue, even if some authorizations were fulfilled in earlier orders or in pre-authorization transactions.
-For example, if a CA allows multiple orders to be fufilled based on a single authorization transaction, then it SHOULD reflect that authorization in all of the order.
+For example, if a CA allows multiple orders to be fulfilled based on a single authorization transaction, then it SHOULD reflect that authorization in all of the order.